Research

 The limits of cross-border environmental policies: Trade diversion as leakage with Hattie Jenkins** and Clark Lundberg

 Global environmental externalities are one of the most pressing policy challenges of the modern era.
 Unilateral policy options to address global externalities are limited, however, by sovereignty and a general difficulty in achieving environmental objectives across national borders.
-We study an emerging trade policy tool used in cross-border environmental policies—environmental standards for imports—using a European Union program aimed at mitigating illegal forest loss in tropical timber exporting countries.
+We study an emerging trade policy tool used in cross-border environmental policies-environmental standards for imports-using a European Union program aimed at mitigating illegal timber harvest in tropical timber exporting countries.
 Through bilateral agreements with partner countries, the program established de facto import restrictions through supply chain transparency and certification requirements on forest-products.
-We find that the program had little impact on deforestation across program partners.
-Instead, the policy lead to a change in the destination of partner country exports away from the EU towards other markets, particularly in East Asia.
+We find that the policy led to a diversion of partner country exports away from the EU towards other markets, particularly in Asia, and had no discernible reductions on forest loss.
 Our findings highlight the role that trade diversion can play as a leakage mechanism in such cross-border environmental policies.

 **- SDSU Undergraduate